vrutkovs/slides-developing-k8s-with-k8s/slides.md

 Note:

-Quite often folks are reporting duplicate issues to component owners or unsure if the problem has already been reported.
+Quite often folks are unsure if the problem has already been reported or report duplicate issues to component owners .
 To help with that we index prow job output, helping us quickly find jobs with similar error messages - this helps us find the breadth of the problems.
-Additionally we index active Jira tickets, so along with test result you can also see if the problem has already been reported too.
+Additionally we index active Jira tickets, so along with prowjob result you can also see if the problem has already been reported in the issue tracker too.

 ---
 <!-- .slide: class="image-only" -->